City of Nashua

 - Stormwater management systems should incorporate designs which allow for shutdown and containment in the event of an emergency spill or other unexpected contamination event.

 Redevelopment of previously developed sites must meet the stormwater management standards to the maximum extent possible as determined by the Planning Board.
+The goal is to reduce impervious area by a minimum of 20% or meet the open space requirement in that zoning district.
 The application shall include a certification by a registered professional engineer as to compliance with this standard.

 Erosion and sedimentation controls.

 - Erosion and sedimentation controls must be implemented to prevent impacts during construction or land disturbance activities, and shall be properly installed prior to soil disturbance in the contributing drainage area.